-Being prepared for not being able to respond can help alleviate some of the anxiety, and help you make the most out of a difficult situation.
-Here's advice on what to do if you don't know or aren't sure how to respond to a question during a job interview.
+Being prepared for not being able to respond can help alleviate some of the anxiety and help you make the most out of a difficult situation.

 Your mindset going into an interview is a critical ingredient for success.
 Many candidates assume that they must have a near perfect interview to land the job.
 In reality, it helps to recognize that other interviewees will also have difficulty answering all the questions to the complete satisfaction of the recruiter.

 Often, a solid but imperfect interview is sufficient to move you on to the next step in the screening process.
 This realization can help stop you from panicking if you can't answer a question well.
 Take the time to review the most common interview questions employers ask so you will have an idea of what to expect.

 Your reaction if you can't immediately come up with an answer can be more important than the ability to deliver the answer.
 Don't stress out.
 Maintaining a calm, confident posture when confronted with a tough question will help convince the recruiter that your inability to answer a question is an unusual occurrence for you.

 If you fall apart and get upset, the interviewer may lose confidence in you.
 Consider saying something like "That's a very interesting question; can I take some time to consider it and get back to you later?" or "Great question, I can answer it in part but would like to consider it further and get back to you."